 Narcissus was the son of the nymph Liríope of Tespias and the river god Cefiso.
-The famous seer Tirésias had predicted to his parents that he would live for many years — as long as he did not see himself.
+The famous seer Tirésias had told his parents he predicted that he would live for many years as long as he did not see himself.

-It seemed easy to circumvent the prophecy; all they had to do was banish mirrors and other objects that might reflect his face from his life.
+It seemed easy to circumvent the prophecy; all they had to do was banish mirrors and other objects that might reflect his face.
 Otherwise, Narcissus would die.

 When Hera realized that Echo’s talks were an attempt to cover up her husband’s faults and infidelities, she became angry and punished her.
 From that moment on, her voice was only able to repeat the words of others.
 Ashamed and unable to communicate, she locked herself in a cave deep in the forest.

-Madly in love with Narcissus, Echo furtively followed him through the woods to show him her deep feelings; however, this was impossible, due to her curse.
+Madly in love with Narcissus, Echo furtively followed him through the woods to make him aware of her deep feelings; however, this was impossible, due to her curse.
 She used her attunement to nature and animals to make them tell Narcissus that she loved him deeply.

 The curse of Narcissus

-Narcissus took the declaration of Echo with a certain mockery and rejected it outright.
-Echo went to the caves to spend the rest of her life alone, sad and broken down with heartbreak; however, before her death, she prayed to Nemesis, the goddess of vengeance and divine justice, to curse Narcissus and fall in love only with his own reflection.
+Narcissus interpreted the declaration of Echo with a certain mockery and rejected it outright.
+Echo went to the caves to spend the rest of her life alone, sad and broken-hearted; however, before her death, she prayed to Nemesis, the goddess of vengeance and divine justice to curse Narcissus so that he would fall in love only with his own reflection.

-The young man one day went to the Stygian River to cool off a bit.
-He then saw his reflection in the water and he fell in love with it.
-Like Echo, his obsession with his own beauty was so great that he stopped eating and drinking just by looking at it more and more.
+One day, the young man went to the Stygian River to cool off a bit.
+He then saw his reflection in the water and fell in love with it.
+Like Echo desired, his obsession with his own beauty was so great that he stopped eating and drinking just to continue looking at his reflection.

 His obsession bordered on madness; Narcissus got so close to the water that he ended up falling and drowning in the water.
-The nymphs wanted to bury him but did not find the body anywhere.
-In its place appeared a beautiful flower with white petals that, to preserve his memory, bears the name of Narcissus.
+The nymphs wanted to bury him but could not locate the body anywhere.
+In its place appeared a beautiful flower with white petals that to preserve his memory bears the name of Narcissus.

 Narcissus spent the rest of eternity in the underworld, where he remained spellbound by the image that he had so admired in the black waters of the Styx lagoon.
-Even today, the term narcissism is used to define an excessive admiration for oneself.
+Even to this day, the term narcissism is used to define an excessive admiration for oneself.